nationalarchives/docker/docker/tna-python/README.md

 ### Disabling SSL

-Although not recommended, SSL can be disabled on higher environments by setting `ALLOW_INSECURE` to `true`.
+Although not recommended, SSL for the containers can be disabled on higher environments by setting `ALLOW_INSECURE` to `true`.